legluondunet/MyLittleLutrisScripts/Starcraft/README.md

 ### Description:
 "Starcraft" CD edtion using cnc-draw
 ### Technical notes:
-- Do not launch Starcraft during install process.
+- Do not launch Starcraft during install process
 - Game will be updated to 1.16.1
-- You will need Starcraft CD only one time during install.
+- You will need Starcraft CD only one time during install
 ### Credits:
 - cnc-ddraw: https://github.com/FunkyFr3sh/cnc-ddraw
 - Lutris script maintained by legluondunet: https://github.com/legluondunet/MyLittleLutrisScripts